Akure Ondo State, Nigeria Travel Guide

 Markets like Akure Main Bazaar and Oja Oba are transport hubs.

 Licensed taxis are recognizable by distinct colors or markings, though standardization varies in Akure.
-They do not always keep meters, requiring fare negotiation before each trip.
+They do not always hold meters, requiring fare negotiation before each trip.
 Fares are based on distance and time of day, with payment typically in Naira cash.

 Nigeria drives on the right side of the road.